drewthayer/capstone1-predict-streamflow/README.md

 ![figure](/figures/predict_q/gunnison_river_predict_q_alpha2848.png)

+sure enough, it's unable to characterize those late spring peak flows

 ### assess coefficients
-pipeline: standardize and ridge regression
+pipeline: standardize using StandardScalar() and Ridge regression

 turns out 'cfs' feature has a very high coeffiecient (duh)

 removed 'cfs', 'year', and 'month'...'cfs' is not from the SNOTEL sensors, and 'year' and 'month' will correlate but not have predictive value since I want to be able to predict just from meteorological data.

-features with highest influece are both aggregate quantities:
+features with highest influece are both aggregate quantities.
+The behavior of the coefficients demonstrates some of my time-domain problems

+_(I really  need to be predicting **summer** flow from winter snow data)_
-1.  total accumulated precip by a given day
+1.  total accumulated precip by the given day
+  * very high correlation...because it rains a lot in the spring

-2. SWE on that given day
+2. SWE on the given day
+ * inverse relationship... because during the 'melt season', which generates most of the streamflow, SWE is getting lower by the day

-3. 3rd most influential feature is nightly low airtemp, which make sense cause cold nights produce less runoff
+3. 3rd most influential feature is nightly low air temp, which make sense cause cold nights produce less runoff

-4.   stations, no particular pattern
+4.   stations, with no particular pattern
-  * searched for patterns in both elevation and distance
+  * I searched for patterns in both elevation and distance from the gage

 ![figure](/figures/coefs/coeffs_q_alpha2848.png)